Education Reimagined, One Success at a Time: The Hawkins Model© – The First Twenty Pages

 Building Solid Foundations

-How Will We Measure Success?
+How Will We Measure Success

 We will measure academic success against two standards.
 The first is against “proficient,” which is having the ability to use in life what one has learned in school.
 Although somewhat arbitrary, we are proposing that, as a general practice, a score of eighty-five percent or more on any type of assessment be considered the threshold for successful learning.
 Additionally, a student’s progress will be measured against each student’s own past performance.
 What we reject, categorically, is measuring the achievement of students against the success of others.

-How Can We Afford to Add Teachers?
+How Can We Afford to Pay for Implementation?

-Looking at the big picture, we also have two choices, if we stop to think about it.
-First, do we make the necessary investment in teachers to implement The Hawkins Model© to provide the highest possible quality of education to our nation’s children—an investment in the nation’s intellectual infrastructure,in order to prepare our children for the responsibilities of citizenship?
-Or, do we spend comparable amounts to support the dependencies of young citizens who leave high school without the skills needed to fulfill their responsibilities?
-I believe it truly is an either/or proposition.
 Public education must do what all producers of new commercial products and services do.
 The people to whom we must appeal are consumers of education.
-We must give them something new, about which they can be excited .
+We must give them something new, about which they can be excited.
 We must also consider that a quality education is our society’s intellectual infrastructure.
-We will not get to the future for which we are striving over the rickety bridge that represents education in America.
-The Hawkins Model© is that new and exciting product that will solidify the integrity of our society’s community public schools which represents that intellectual infrastructure.
+We will not get to the future toward which we are striving over the rickety bridge that represents education in America, present day.
+We assert that The Hawkins Model© is that new and exciting product that will solidify the integrity of our society’s intellectual infrastructure.

 [2] The Nation’s Report Card | NAEP (ed.gov)